Updated for 2026 | By IgoumenitsaSTAY

 Planning your stay?
 We've handpicked the best accommodation in Igoumenitsa — verified by a local Superhost, close to the port, city center, and beaches. 👉 Where to stay in Igoumenitsa

-Mega Drafi is the beach for those who want to feel like they found something.
-Accessible by a dirt road or — better — by rented boat from Sivota, it is a wild cove with cold, crystal-clear water surrounded by steep green hills.
-There are almost no facilities, no crowds, and no noise.
-Visitors who make the effort consistently describe it as one of the most beautiful places they've seen in Greece.
+A wild cove with cold, crystal-clear water surrounded by steep green hills.
+Almost no facilities, no crowds, no noise.
+People who make the effort consistently call it one of the most beautiful places they've seen in Greece.

-Kokkinos Vraxos Beach — The Scenic One (Sivota area)
+Kokkinos Vraxos Beach — the scenic one (Plataria/Sivota area)

-One of the longest beaches in the area — a broad stretch of coarse white sand framed by green hills on either side.
-The water is deep and intensely blue.
-Even in the height of summer there is room to breathe here.
-The area has small hotels, rooms to rent, and traditional tavernas.
+One of the longest beaches in the area — coarse white sand framed by green hills, with deep blue water.
+Even in high summer there's room to breathe.
+Small hotels and traditional tavernas nearby.

 Igoumenitsa is a modern city — rebuilt after the Second World War — but it has more texture and character than most first-time visitors expect.
 The waterfront is genuinely beautiful.
 The hill above the city holds a Venetian castle.
 The streets behind the port are full of ordinary Greek life: bakeries, kafeneions, small shops, the smell of coffee and bread in the morning.
 Exploring the city on foot takes no more than a few hours, but it leaves a strong impression.